bbauska/Anti-Project2025/anti.md

 funding: 1.
 Issue guidance reemphasizing that states are free to defund Planned Parenthood in their state Medicaid plans.
 2. Propose rulemaking to interpret the Medicaid statute to disqualify providers of elective abortion from the Medicaid program.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged Congress to pass a bill that would defund “abortion providers such as Planned Parenthood.”
+<p>Project 2025 urged Congress to pass a bill that would defund “abortion providers such as
+Planned Parenthood.”
 “Congress should pass the Protecting Life and Taxpayers Act,50 which would accomplish the goal of defunding abortion providers such as Planned Parenthood.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 called on CMS to resolve Section 1115 waivers in Idaho, South Carolina, and Tennessee, all states that want to prohibit abortion providers from participating in Medicaid.
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called on CMS to resolve Section 1115 waivers in Idaho, South Carolina, and
+Tennessee, all states that want to prohibit abortion providers from participating in Medicaid.
 “CMS should resolve pending Section 1115 waivers from Idaho, South Carolina, and Tennessee, which, like Texas in January 2022, are seeking both to prohibit abortion providers from participating in state-run Medicaid programs and to work with other states to do the same.
 Abortion is not health care, and states should be free to devise and implement programs that prioritize qualified providers that are not entangled with the abortion industry.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the withdrawal of up to 10% of Medicaid funds for states that require insurance for abortion in private insurance plans.
+<p>Project 2025 called for the withdrawal of up to 10% of Medicaid funds for states that require
+insurance for abortion in private insurance plans.
 “Withdraw Medicaid funds for states that require abortion insurance or that discriminate in violation of the Weldon Amendment.
 The Weldon Amendment51 declares that no HHS funding may go to a state or local government that discriminates